Skip to Content

 Global Gateways

-Spring 2026
+Spring 2027

 Experience a semester in Dublin, Ireland!
 Participate in this one-of-a-kind opportunity for a select group of students.

 Global Gateways offers you, as a select cohort of first-year students, the opportunity to study abroad during your second semester at Stetson.
 You will complete 16 credits abroad, including your required First Year Seminar and a general education course.
-Throughout the semester, you will engage in various cultural activities and excursions, including:
+Throughout the semester, you will engage in various cultural activities and excursions, such as:

 During the program, a Stetson professor will accompany you, and a local study abroad provider will manage all on-site logistics.
 They operate a center in Dublin where classes are held and provide full on-site support for student housing, activities, excursions, orientation, health, safety, and more.